 As a perpetual female solo traveler, one of the questions I frequently get asked is do I get lonely?

-I mean, what a question!
-Of course, I get lonely when I travel solo but also sometimes when I am at home.
+The answer is of course, I get lonely when I travel solo, but also sometimes when I am at home.
 The truth is, you don’t have to be alone when you travel solo.